dapphub/dpack/README.md

 * `artifacts` is a DAG-JSON link to this type's "artifacts" json file (output of solc/truffle/hardhat).

 Note that 'typename' is redundant with key used to name this type in this pack.
+Typenames are mixedcase alphanumeric and underscores, but must start with an uppercase alphabetic.

 ### objects